LunaraSMP/website/_posts/2024-11-01-welcome-to-the-blog.md

 ---
 layout: post
-title: "Welcome to the Lunara SMP Blog"
+title: "Welcome to the Blog"
 date: 2024-11-01
-categories: blog
 ---

-Welcome to the Lunara SMP Blog!
-This is our first post.
-Stay tuned for more updates!
-Also, join our Discord Server
+<h2>Welcome to the Lunara SMP Blog!</h2>
+<p>Here you'll find the latest news, updates, and events happening on our server.</p>